-Timely notification and appropriate information-sharing between schools and the child welfare system provides the foundation for effective communication, coordination and collaboration, essential to improving school stability and educational outcomes for children in foster care.
-In every instance, both the school and the child welfare agency must comply with Federal and State statutory requirements protecting student privacy.
+Timely notification and appropriate information-sharing between schools and the child welfare system provides the foundation for effective communication, coordination and collaboration, essential to improving school stability and education outcomes of children in foster care.
+In every instance, both the school and child welfare agency must comply with all statutory requirements protecting privacy.

-The Uninterrupted Scholars Act (USA), enacted on January 14, 2013, amends Section 444(b) of the General Education Provisions Act, more commonly known as the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. §1232(g)(b); 34 CFR Part 99).
-Under the USA amendment, educational agencies and institutions are permitted to disclose a student's education records, without parental consent, to a caseworker or other representative of a State, tribal or local child welfare agency authorized to access a student's case plan.
-In specified types of judicial proceedings in which a parent is involved, the Act also allows educational agencies and institutions to disclose a student's educational records pursuant to a judicial order without requiring additional notice to the parent.
+The Uninterrupted Scholars Act (USA), enacted January 14, 2013, amends Section 444(b) of the General Education Provisions Act, commonly known as the Family Educational Rights and Privacy Act (20 U.S.C. §1232(g)(b); 34 CFR Part 99).
+Under this amendment, LEAs are permitted to disclose a student's education records, without parental consent, to a representative of a State, tribal or local child welfare agency authorized to access the case plan.
+In specified types of judicial proceedings in which a parent is involved, the Act also allows LEAs to disclose a student's education records pursuant to a judicial order without requiring additional notice to the parent.